Why I Wrote These Books

-When I was twenty-seven years old, I enthusiastically accepted Christ, was baptized, and joined a large Protestant denomination.
-Dedicated to my church, I spent over 22 years attending church services, Bible studies, and other church activities.
-I volunteered for every service and evangelical task.
-Eventually, I was ordained and served as a youth pastor and speaker.
-And as a respected church leader, I was on my way to the Kingdom of God — or so I thought.
+At the age of twenty-seven I started attending a large Protestant church.
+And within a few months I enthusiastically accepted Christ and was baptized.
+I then spent over 22 years attending church services, Bible studies, and volunteering for every kind of service.
+Eventually, I was ordained and became a youth pastor.
+I was a respected church leader and well on my way to the Kingdom of God — or so I thought.

-Toward the end of my experience with this Christian denomination, the senior pastor past away and another man took over.
-This new pastor determined that certain church teachings were wrong, and began to change doctrine.
-This caused a great disturbance which split the denomination into several competing groups.
-Several senior pastors left to start their own churches, drawing thousands of dissatisfied members with them.
-My head was spinning: I had found what I considered to be Christ’s religion, but now the church that helped me become a Christian was flying apart.
+Toward the end of my experience with this denomination, the senior pastor died and another man took over.
+This new pastor determined that certain church teachings were wrong and began to change doctrine.
+This caused a great disturbance that split the denomination into several competing groups – which resulted in five well-respected pastors leaving to start their own churches, bringing thousands of dissatisfied members with them.

-But which organization was teaching the correct Christian doctrines?
+So which organization was teaching the doctrines of Christ?

 I was determined to find out.

-So for many months, I spent all my spare time studying the Bible.
-I had never studied like this before.
-Instead, I just trusted and accepted what I heard from the pulpit.
-Of course, our preachers always reminded us how we should “prove all things.”
-But most of us were too busy (or perhaps too lazy?) to study the Bible on our own.
+So I entered into an intense personal Bible study.
+For three months, I spent all my spare time studying the Bible.
+I had never studied like this before, because I trusted and accepted what I heard at church.
+Of course, our preachers reminded us that we should “prove all things.”
+But it was so much easier to just believe what they told us.

-During these intense personal Bible studies, I read several commandments of Jesus I had never heard before.
-After attending weekly church services and Bible studies for 22 years, my church had never quoted these particular Scriptures.
-And this discovery greatly concerned me, causing me to wonder if I was attending the wrong church.
+During these Bible studies, I discovered commandments from our Lord I had never heard at church.
+After attending weekly church services and Bible studies for over 22 years, my church had never once quoted these Scriptures.
+And this deeply troubled me.